wcm-io-devops/ansible-aem-cms/README.md

 The user and group AEM should be installed and executed as.
 User and Group will be created by the role if necessary.

 	aem_home: /opt/adobe/aem
-	aem_port: 4502

-The path AEM should be installed in and the port AEM listens to.
+The path AEM should be installed in.

 	aem_instance_name: "{{ aem_home | basename }}"